zachkarol430/Okada_paper_simulation/README.md

 The results file will be a CSV with output+ r where r is the random "seed".
 Using the same same r and going back in code will yield same results.

-Lastly there seems to maybe be an issue with the output and I think it might be the binomial function and the low probabilty.

 Also this should only work for mac and linux and please reach out if you have any questions!